murilopolese/murilopolese/content/pages/cv.md

 </div>

-In 2020 I had the honour and pleasure to work with [JoyLabz](https://joylabz.com/), one of the companies that most sparked my interest in prototyping, education and technology as well as becoming [literate on the world of inventions that surround us](https://www.ted.com/talks/jay_silver_hack_a_banana_make_a_keyboard).
+In mid 2020 I had the honour to start working with [JoyLabz](https://joylabz.com/), one of the companies that most sparked my interest in prototyping, education and technology as well as becoming [literate on the world of inventions that surround us](https://www.ted.com/talks/jay_silver_hack_a_banana_make_a_keyboard).

 In 2021 I joined [Blivande](https://blivande.com) house and community, where I participate on this experiment in stewarding and cultivating a co-created, participatory and self-sustaining ecosystem.
 Always becoming!